derrynknife/SurPyval/README.md

 | **Logistic** |
 | **LogLogistic** |

-This project spawned from a Reliaility Engineering project, as such there is a focus on visualising distribution fits with probability plots.
-This is combined with extremely flexible non-parametric fitting estimates.
-So each parametric.
+This project spawned from a Reliaility Engineering project; due to the history of reliability engineers estimating parameters from a probability plot.
+SurPyval has continued this tradition to ensure that any parametric distribution can have the estimate plotted on a probability plot.
+These visualisations enable an analyst to get a sense of the goodness of fit of the parametric distribution with the non-parametric distribution.

 # Install and Quick Intro